 Appointment Availability

-Conditions Often Evaluated in Orthopedic and Sports Medicine Practices
+Conditions Commonly Evaluated in Orthopedic and Sports Medicine Clinics

-Patients visiting orthopedic or sports medicine clinics commonly present with a variety of musculoskeletal conditions, including:
+Patients visiting orthopedic and sports medicine practices often present with a variety of musculoskeletal conditions.
+For example, clinicians frequently evaluate:

 knee discomfort associated with joint degeneration